Pickleball court etiquette beyond open play

 - Ladder and league: Same as rec, plus a thank-you to your partner.
 The opponents you saw last week will be on your side of the net next week, so the relationship matters.

-- Tournament play: Paddle tap is mandatory.
+- Tournament play: Paddle tap at the net, win or lose.
 A short word with the ref if there was one.
-If the match was tight or contentious, an extra "well played" goes a long way.
-Do not skip the tap because you lost.
-Especially do not skip it because you lost.
+After a tight or contentious match, an extra "well played" tends to defuse it.

 FAQ